Prospect Generator with Joint Venture Opportunities

 Bernard H. Kahlert, B.Sc., P.Eng. — Director

 Bernard Kahlert, a geological engineer, has more than three decades experience in international mineral exploration (including diamonds).
-Prior to joining Commander in 1990, he served as exploration manager for Amoco Minerals and Superior Oil in Australia, Canada and USA, as well as a consulting geologist for junior and major companies.
+Prior to joining Commander Resources in 1990, he served as exploration manager for Amoco Minerals and Superior Oil in Australia, Canada and USA, as well as a consulting geologist for junior and major companies.

 Brandon Macdonald — Chairman